Rolls Rite Bicycles828-276-6080

 Generally speaking, most bikes fall into a just a few basic categories, but there are endless variations in each category and that's where it can get confusing.
 Knowing what you want a bike to do eliminates most of the choices, making it easier to decide which features will help you do that and which ones won't.

-It's totally reasonable to expect your bike shop to ask you these questions, and more, listen to your answers and give you knowledgeable and realistic advice and options about which bikes and features will do what you want, which ones won't and why, and what compromises you might want to consider to meet your budget.
+It's totally reasonable to expect your bike shop to ask you questions, listen to your comments and offer knowledgeable and realistic advice and options about which bikes and features will do what you want, which ones won't and why, and what compromises or upgrades you may want to consider to meet your needs and budget.

-We're always glad to talk with you about your needs, choices and costs and we encourage you to test ride our bikes, on your turf, for as long as it takes to be sure it suits you.
+We're always glad to talk with you about your needs, wants, choices and costs and we encourage you to test ride our bikes as much as you want to determine what works for you and what doesn't.

 Here are a few basic examples of various types of bikes.
 Each type covers a very wide range of intended purpose, function and cost.
-Of course, there's more than listed below, track, single speeds, fat tire bikes, bmx, and more, but this covers the basics for most folks.
+Of course, there's more than listed below, track bikes, single speeds, beach cruisers, fat tire mountain bikes, bmx bikes and more, but this covers the basics for most folks.
 Often the term Hybrid is used but that applies to just about anything thats not a road or mountain bike.

 Road BikesAre built mostly to ride on pavement.
 Some are built for short, fast rides, some for cross country trips carrying a full load, some for adventure riding on backroads and some for leisurely rides around the neighborhood.
 The riding position is more bent forward than other bikes for less air resistance and maximum pedaling efficiency.
 Tires are usually somewhat hard and skinny for lower rolling resistance and quicker handling.
 While they make them as comfortable as they can, comfort isn't always a primary design goal and you have to balance the need for speed vs comfort to suit you.
 Lighter weight makes it a bit quicker in some aspects but it also makes it more delicate and less versatile.